vippsas/vipps-shopify/order-statuses.md

 With Vipps, this means that the order is reserved, but no money have changed hands yet.
 The funds are reserved on the customers account, until you capture the order, and the funds will be deducted from the customers account and you will receive it (minus fees).

-All orders in authorized state should not be there for too long, because the reservations might expire if you dont capture them, typically within 7-14 days.
+All orders in authorized state should not be there for too long, because the reservations might expire if you don't capture them, typically within 7-14 days.

 2. Pending

 With Vipps this is a rare status, and often indicate that something is wrong with your account in Vipps.
 Very often this is related to your Vipps account are set to do "Direct Capture", which is not supported by the Vipps gateway in Shopify.
-You should double check your account if you get a lot of orders in "Pending" state.
+You should double-check your account if you get a lot of orders in "Pending" state.

 3. Paid